rubenzantingh/MultiLanguage/README.md

 - Portuguese
 - Russian

+### Entity interaction
+The tooltip for the entities mentioned below are displayed on hover.
+A hotkey may also be selected in the settings to toggle the hover functionality.

 ### Quest translation
-On hover, display translations for quests in the player's quest log, as well as on the quest progress and completion frames.
+Display translations for quests in the player's quest log, as well as on the quest progress and completion frames.

 ### Npc translation tooltip
-When hovering over an NPC, display a tooltip that shows the NPC's name and role (if applicable).
+Display a tooltip that shows the NPC's name and role (if applicable).

 ### Item translation tooltip
-When hovering over an item, display a tooltip that provides details about the item.
+Display a tooltip that provides details about the item.

 ### Spell translation tooltip
-When hovering over a spell, display a tooltip that presents information about the spell.
+Display a tooltip that presents information about the spell.